 - Case studies that allow you to apply lessons learned in a controlled environment, followed by informative debriefs and group discussion.

-Throughout the 8-day residency, participants' perspectives are challenged in both content and delivery.
+Throughout the eight-day residency, participants' perspectives are challenged in both content and delivery.
 While the "home base" is the USC State Capital Center, a variety of educational and networking experiences take participants outside of the classroom setting.

-In recent years, at least three locations have been core to instructional design: Crocker Art Museum, Whitewater Excitement Campground, and Escape Sacramento.
 While some activities may be more physical or mentally challenging than others, great attention is placed on making risk appropriate for the participant's comfort level.
 At each of these locations, participants have the opportunity to "opt-out" of the educational simulation without impacting their learning experience.

 For networking opportunities, there are at least three events that allow time to connect with colleagues while doing something fun.
 In the past, these have included an evening in San Francisco, a Triple-A baseball game or VIP access to the State Fair and Food Festival, and a private tour of the State Capitol.

 The LSMI curriculum is designed for both senior legislative staff members plus those on their way to such positions.
-The curriculum is demanding and the admissions committee (the USC, Sacramento State Directors and NCSL director) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
+The curriculum is demanding and the admissions committee (the USC, Sacramento State directors and NCSL director) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
 Acceptance into the program is competitive.

 Appropriate candidates include partisan and non-partisan staff who currently hold critical management positions or are likely to in the future.
 Essential qualities for any participant are a commitment to public service in a legislature and an aptitude for the challenges which LSMI offers.

-The University of Southern California Sol Price School of Public Policy; California State University, Sacramento's Center for California Studies, and the National Conference of State Legislatures are committed to the policy that all persons shall have equal access to programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.
+The University of Southern California Sol Price School of Public Policy; California State University, Sacramento's Center for California Studies; and the National Conference of State Legislatures are committed to the policy that all persons shall have equal access to programs, facilities and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status or sexual orientation.